Grocery-Management-System/Grocery-Management/README.md

 ## Database Configuration:
 This project requires a local MySQL instance.
 Follow these steps to connect the application to your database:

-1. Initialize the Schema

-Run the provided SQL scripts in MySQL Workbench in the following order:
-- Execute db/create_schema.sql to build the database structure.
-- Execute db/initialize_data.sql to populate the system with sample products and suppliers.

-2. Environment Variables
+1. Environment Variables

+a.
+Open Run > Edit Configurations
+b.
+Select Add new...
+Application
+c.
+Ensure Java 25 is selected
+d.
+In main class, paste this:
+### grocery.system.model.Main
+e.
 For security, the application retrieves database credentials via environment variables.
 You must set these on your system for the connection to succeed:

 - DB_USER: Your MySQL username
 - DB_PASSWORD: Your MySQL password